Ice Age: Collision Course: Plot

-After the events of the previous film, Peaches is engaged to marry a benign mammoth named Julian, but Manny disapproves of this as he finds Julian annoying and incapable of protecting her.
-The concern escalates when Peaches reveals her wish to travel and explore the world as their honeymoon, which both Manny and Ellie oppose.
-Diego and Shira want to have children but worry they will not make friends, as the other kids are scared of saber-tooth tigers.
+Peaches gets engaged with a benign mammoth named Julian, whom Manny disapproves of as he finds Julian annoying and incapable of protecting her.
+The concern escalates when Peaches reveals her wish to travel and explore the world for their honeymoon, which both Manny and Ellie oppose.
+Diego and Shira want to have children but worry they will not make friends, as the other kids are scared of their species.
 Sid is about to propose marriage to his girlfriend, Francine, but is dumped by her and laments his solitude.

-During Manny and Ellie's wedding anniversary, asteroids strike the place, and the herd barely escapes and takes shelter in a cave.
-Meanwhile, in the underground lost world, Buck returns a Chasmosaurus egg to its mother after it was stolen by a trio of flying dromaeosaurs named Gavin, Gertie, and Roger.
-Buck discovers an ancient stone pillar and takes it to the surface, where he reunites with the herd.
-Buck explains that according to the pillar, asteroids have caused two extinctions in the past, and with the next one incoming, he believes that the only place they could find a clue to stop it is on the site of the previous ones' impact: a nearby volcano, as according to its engravings, they always fall in the same place.
+During Manny and Ellie's wedding anniversary, asteroids incited by Scrat impact and the herd barely escapes to shelter in a cave.
+Meanwhile, in the underground lost world, following his encounter with a trio of flying dromaeosaurs, Buck discovers an ancient stone pillar and takes it to the surface, where he reunites with the herd.
+Buck explains that according to the pillar, asteroids have caused two extinctions in the past and, with the next one incoming, he believes that the only place they could find a clue to stop it is on the previous site: a nearby volcano, as according to its engravings, they always fall in that same location.

-However, the trio overhear their conversation, and Gavin and Gertie decide to stop them.
-They believe that they could easily avoid the impact due to their natural ability to fly, thus not only getting their revenge on Buck but also eradicating Earth's population and securing domination over the planet for the dinosaurs.
-Roger is reluctant, but Gavin and Gertie strong-arm him to cooperate.
+The dromaeosaurs overhear the conversation and decide to stop them, surmising they can avoid the impact by flying away, thus not only exacting retribution against Buck but also eradicating Earth's population and securing domination over the planet for themselves.
+Roger, the son, is reluctant, but is strong-armed into cooperating.
 During the herd's journey to the crash site, Buck discovers that asteroids have electromagnetic properties.
-He theorizes that if a large number of smaller asteroids were gathered and launched into orbit, they could attract the main asteroid away from Earth.
+He theorizes that if a large number of lesser asteroids were gathered and launched into orbit, they could attract the main asteroid away from Earth.